Comparison of generalised additive models and neural networks in applications: A systematic review: Theoretical background

 \subsection{Generalised additive models (GAMs)}

-GAMs were first introduced by \cite{GAM, hastie1990generalized}, extending linear regression by allowing non-linear relationships between the predictor variables $\mathbf{x}$, and the response $Y$.
+GAMs extend linear regression by allowing non-linear relationships between the predictor variables $\mathbf{x}$, and the response $Y$.
 As seen in Equation~\ref{eqn: reg functions}, smooth functions $g(\cdot)$ replace the constant coefficients of linear regression, which increases flexibility.
 Smooth functions can be approximated as a linear combination of a set of known basis functions,

-where $P$ is the number of basis functions, controlling the maximum complexity of the smooth function, $c_p$ are constant coefficients to be estimated, and $b_p(\cdot)$ are the basis functions.
+where $P$ is the number of specified functions, ($b_1(\cdot), \ldots, b_P(\cdot)$), controlling the maximum complexity of the smooth function, and the $c_p$ terms are associated constants to be estimated from data.
 Common basis functions include cubic regression splines \citep{durrleman1989flexible}, thin-plate regression splines \citep{wood2003thin}, B-splines \citep{de1978practical}, and penalised B-splines (``P-splines'') \citep{eilers1996flexible}.
 The estimation of these spline functions, historically achieved via the backfitting algorithm \citep{GAM}, can now be conducted through penalised likelihood maximisation \citep{wood2011fast}.
 This approach integrates a roughness penalty directly into the fitting criterion to automatically prevent overfitting.
 The theoretical and practical development of GAMs has been advanced substantially by Wood’s \texttt{mgcv} (\emph{Mixed GAM Computation Vehicle}) \citep{wood2017generalized, wood2012mgcv} package in the R programming language \citep{R_cite}.

 A key advantage of GAMs is that their additive nature retains interpretability.
 By plotting respective smooth functions, GAMs allow the visualisation of each covariate effect.
 While GAMs have increased flexibility over linear regression, their additive nature, which aids in the interpretation, also limits flexibility.
 Complex high-degree interactions can be difficult to estimate using splines and are often not specified in practice as a result.